14islands/14islands-com-v2/app/blog/_posts/2016-12-15-vecka-progressive-web-app.md

 The first step is to align yourself with sentences like “What are you doing in week 52?”, “Let's plan our trip in week 24” or “My goal is to finish the TPS report in week 14”.
 Most calendars don’t show week numbers by default so what should you do?
 Don’t worry, there is an app for that.

-Announcing [vecka.14islands.com](https://vecka.14islands.com/) - A simple app that helps you plan your life in weeks.
+Announcing [vecka.14islands.com](https://vecka.14islands.com/) - A simple web app that helps you plan your life in weeks.
 It helps you know what the current week number is and gives the ability to look into future weeks.
 Just quickly swipe sideways to scan through week numbers.

 The app is quite Swedish at the moment.
 Swedish language, timezone and the background color changes based on the seasons in Sweden.
 You can still use the app from anywhere in the *🌎*{: class="emoji"}.